devAlphaSystem/Alpha-System-PBManager-CLI/README.md

 - When enabled, all commands and outputs (including shell commands, Nginx reloads, PM2 actions, etc.) are shown.
 - When disabled (default), only concise and essential output is shown.

 ---

+## Potential Issues & Disclaimer

+While `pb-manager` aims to automate and simplify server management tasks, it interacts with critical system components.
+Users should be aware of potential issues:

+- **Dependency Conflicts:** Issues with Node.js, npm, PM2, Nginx, or Certbot versions or their configurations on the host system can affect `pb-manager`.
+The installer attempts to set up a consistent environment, but pre-existing or conflicting setups might cause problems.
+- **Nginx Configuration Errors:** If Nginx fails to reload due to syntax errors (either from `pb-manager` generated configs or other existing configs), your web services might become unavailable.
+Always check `sudo nginx -t` if issues arise.
+- **Certbot Failures:** SSL certificate acquisition can fail due to various reasons:
+  - Incorrect DNS propagation (domain not pointing to the server).
+  - Firewall blocking ports 80/443.
+  - Let's Encrypt rate limits.
+  - Issues with the Nginx plugin or existing Nginx configuration.
+- **PM2 Issues:** Problems with PM2 itself or the way it manages the PocketBase processes could lead to instances not starting or restarting correctly.
+Check PM2 logs (`pm2 logs <process-name>`).
+- **File System Permissions:** Incorrect permissions for the `~/.pb-manager` directory, Nginx configuration directories, or PocketBase data directories can cause operations to fail.
+The script assumes it's run with `sudo` which generally handles this, but manual changes or unusual system setups might interfere.
+- **PocketBase Updates:** While `pb-manager` facilitates updating the PocketBase binary, breaking changes in new PocketBase versions could potentially affect existing instances if they are not compatible.
+Always review PocketBase release notes before updating.
+- **Data Loss:** The `remove` command **does not delete instance data by default**.
+However, any script that manages files and directories carries an inherent risk if misused or if bugs exist. **Always back up your data regularly and independently of this tool.**
+- **Script Bugs:** As with any software, `pb-manager` itself might contain bugs that could lead to unexpected behavior.
+Use with caution, especially in production environments.
+Test thoroughly in a staging environment first.
+- **Network Issues:** Downloading PocketBase or interacting with GitHub/Let's Encrypt APIs requires a stable internet connection.
+- **Resource Exhaustion:** Running too many PocketBase instances on an under-powered server can lead to performance issues or crashes.
+Monitor your server resources.

+**Disclaimer:** This tool is provided as-is, without any warranty.
+The user assumes all responsibility for its use and any potential impact on their system. **Always back up critical data before performing significant system changes or running management scripts.**

+---